raviteja9/yelp-data-analysis/README.md

-# yelp-data-analysis
+# yelp-data-sentiment-analysis
-An extensive analysis of Yelp restaurant data
+An extensive sentiment analysis of Yelp restaurant reviews along with a R shiny application